 - Angela Davis (2017), 'Belonging and ‘Unbelonging’: Jewish refugee and survivor women in 1950s Britain', Womens History Review; 26(1); 130–146.

 - Angela Davis (2016), '‘I Want Them to Learn about Israel and the Holidays’: Jewish Israeli Mothers in Early-Twenty-First-Century Britain' Religion and Gender; 6(1); 80-94.

 - Angela Davis (2013), ‘Women’s experiences of combining childcare and careers in postwar Oxfordshire, c.1940-1990’, The Local Historian; 43; 14-25

 - Angela Davis (2011), ‘A revolution in maternity care?
 Women and the maternity services, Oxfordshire c.
 1948-1974’, Social History of Medicine; 24; 389-406.

 - Angela Davis (2009), ‘A critical perspective on British social surveys and community studies and their accounts of married life c.
 1945-1970’, Cultural and Social History; 6; 47-64.

-My current research project is a comparative study of Jewish women's experiences of maternity and infant care in England and Israel: 'Jewish mothers and Jewish babies: Childbearing and childrearing amongst Jewish women in England and Israel'
+My current research looks at health in a transnational perspective, with a focus on Europe and the Middle East.
+These interests developed out of my comparative study of maternity and infant care in England and Israel: 'Jewish mothers and Jewish babies: Childbearing and childrearing amongst Jewish women in England and Israel'